vladyslavmarkovaccenture/openbsw/executables/referenceApp/platforms/s32k148evb/bspConfiguration/doc/user/bspAdc.rst

     }

-This code snippet placed in the demo system could read the ADC value and store the scaled data in the variable `value` wth the context menu.
+This code snippet placed in the demo system could read the ADC value and store the scaled data in the variable `value` in the context menu.

 As per the demo, ADC channel is configured to read a value from internal potentiometer (``ADC0 - Channel_28``) available in the evaluation board.
 The value is then scaled to